 - Creating and thinking critically

-Children learn through seven key areas of learning: all of these areas are essential for young children and are inter-connected.
-There are three prime areas which are the building blocks and need to be in place before the specific areas can be developed.
-The prime areas are: Personal, Social and Emotional Development, Physical Development and Communication and Language.
-The specific areas are: Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
+Children learn through seven key areas of learning and development: all of these areas are essential for young children and all are important and are inter-connected.
+There are three prime areas: Communication and Language, Physical development and Personal, social and emotional development.
+There are four other specific areas which are: Literacy, Mathematics, Understanding the World and Expressive Arts and Design.

 THE NATIONAL CURRICULUM (Years 1-6)